 On average a rental car in Italy costs C$ 90 per day.

-Standard (Audi A3 or similar) is the most frequently booked rental car type in Italy.
+Standard (Class Convertible or similar) is the most frequently booked rental car type in Italy.

 Italy has a reputation for being a difficult country to drive in, but this is largely unfounded: generally, roads are in good condition, and renting a car in Italy is usually a good value.
 The driving style can be more aggressive than what non-Italians are used to.
 All highways in Italy operate on a toll system, and payment is accepted by cash or credit card at the point of exit from the highway.

 To rent a car in Italy, most rental agencies require drivers to be at least 21 years old and to have held a driving license for at least 12 months.
 Drivers under 25 will usually be charged an additional young driver’s fee, starting from €24.50 ($27.70) per day through Hertz.
 While the vast majority of agencies will accept an English-language domestic driver’s license, officially, any foreign driver needs to have an International Driver’s Permit (IDP); in case of spot checks by the police, it is advised to have one on hand.

 Gas prices in Italy are generally quite high, a liter of fuel costing around twice what it does in the USA.
 Expect to pay around €1.50 ($1.70) for a liter of diesel and €1.65 ($1.87) for a liter of gasoline.
 To get the best mileage possible, consider renting a compact or midsize car or opting for a diesel model if available.
 Gas stations are usually pretty commonplace and are well signposted, although they often have different prices for self-service and serviced fueling; the latter is usually around €0.10 ($0.11) more per liter.